 The latest two smartphones by Apple feature 12-megapixel optical sensors, fast autofocus, Digital Camera color gamut, optical image stabilization (OIS) and many other improvements.
 In the case of iPhone 7 Plus there are two cameras, Portrait Mode (after latest iOS 10.1 updates), and allows two optical zoom lenses.

 With all these features in hand, you can capture all your important moments using iPhone 7 Plus and iPhone 7 without losing the details of them.
 You won’t regret, not bringing your DSLR over a lifetime trip, if you do have iPhone 7 or iPhone 7 Plus with you.
 Latest Apple handsets are as best as they could get and iPhone 7’s camera is the beast of all.
+You can use some great apps to capture good quality selfies on your iPhone.
 Here we are going to share with you the best 8 tips to master your photography with the iPhone 7 Plus.

 Let us have a look at these tips that will make your photography skills even better and make your photos stand out.